 Using a medication with certain vaccines, foods, and other things can affect how the medication works.
 These effects are called interactions.

-Before using Spravato, be sure to tell your doctor about all medications you take, including prescription and over-the-counter types.
+Before you start treatment with Spravato, be sure to tell your doctor about all medications you take, including prescription and over-the-counter types.
 Also, describe any vitamins, herbs, or supplements you use.
-Your doctor or pharmacist can tell you about any interactions these items may cause with Spravato.
+Sharing this information can help you avoid potential interactions.

 For information about drug-condition interactions, see the “Other warnings” section below.